 This document describes the topics to be addressed in the forthcoming deliverable "DEL05-A03: Data Annotation Specification".
 Data annotation is one of the most dependable factors on model performance, it serves as an important aspect of data quality control on Artificial Intelligence for health.
 This document is committed to give a general guideline of data annotation specification, including definition, background and goals, framework, standard operating procedure, scenario classifications and corresponding consistency criteria, as well as recommended metadata, etc. A questionnaire is attached to seek input and collaboration with topic groups in FG-AI4H regarding data annotation.

 Keywords

-Data Annotation, standard operating procedure, consistency criteria, metadata
+Consistency criteria, Data Annotation, Metadata, Quality control, Standard operating procedure